 U.K. Undergraduate Grading System vs. Other Grading System

-The UK grading system differs significantly from others, such as the U.S. GPA and the European Credit Transfer and Accumulation System (ECTS).
-The following table provides a comparison:
+The UK grading system differs significantly from others, such as the U.S. letter-grade system and the European Credit Transfer and Accumulation System (ECTS).
+Comparisons are approximate and may vary by institution.
+The European Commission now favors grade-distribution tables for ECTS grade conversion rather than a single fixed A-E conversion scale.
+The following table provides a general comparison:

 U.K. Postgraduate (Taught Master’s) Grading System

-You need 180 credits to complete a Taught Master’s program divided across assignments, assessments, and a dissertation.
-These credits then translate into either of the following:
+You normally need at least 180 credits to complete most taught Master’s courses in the UK.
+These credits are divided across taught modules, assessments, and usually a dissertation or major project.
+These credits then translate into the following common classifications:

 Distinction

-A distinction in a Taught Master’s program requires a 70% or higher score.
-It shows you have a sophisticated understanding of the subject, high competency, and sufficient knowledge.
-Employers highly regard graduates in this classification due to their advanced analytical skills.
+A distinction in a taught Master’s program typically requires a 70% or higher score.
+It shows a sophisticated understanding of the subject, high competency, and strong analytical ability.
+Employers may value graduates in this classification because it indicates high academic performance at an advanced level.

 Merit

-Merit, also called commendation, is similar to a 2.1 second-class honor at the undergraduate level.
-It’s awarded to students who score between 60-69% and demonstrate a significant degree of competency and appropriate use of relevant materials.
-While not as prestigious as a distinction, a merit is still a respectable achievement and can be competitive in many job markets.
+Merit is awarded to students who typically score between 60% and 69% and demonstrate a significant degree of competence and appropriate use of relevant materials.
+While not as high as a distinction, a merit is still a strong postgraduate achievement and can be competitive in many job markets.

 Pass

-This grade is the lowest awarded for a Taught Master’s program in the UK, requiring only a 50-59% score.
-While it indicates some critical understanding, it is generally unattractive to future employers.
-A pass suggests that the student has met the minimum requirements but has not demonstrated exceptional performance in the subject.
+This grade is the lowest standard classification commonly awarded for a taught Master’s program in the UK, usually requiring a 50-59% score.
+A pass shows that the student has met the minimum requirements of the course.
+It may be less competitive for roles or further study that ask specifically for a merit or distinction.

 Fail